aerogear/aerogear-unifiedpush-server/README.md

 This project uses handlebar templates( *.hbs )

 Grunt is watching for changes in the "templates" directory and will recomplile "scripts/templates.js" with the new template

+### Making a release

+There is a Grunt task to perform a release, please refer to this [doc](https://github.com/aerogear/collateral/wiki/UPS-Admin-Console-Process) for more information and instructions.

 ### Known Issues